survivejs/maintenance-book/manuscript/03-introduction.md

 If you develop or maintain a web project, be it open source or not, you will have something to learn from this book.
 It captures aspects related to this particular niche allowing you to develop more effectively.

-The book won't teach you to use a specific language.
+The book won’t teach you to use a specific language.
 Instead, it covers higher level topics and shows how they fit together.
 This higher level knowledge has value, regardless of your technology stack.
 The focus is on the web and open source, but certain ideas transcend the book despite this.

 {pagebreak}

 ## Book Versioning

-Given this book receives a fair amount of maintenance and improvements, there's a versioning scheme in place.
+Given this book receives a fair amount of maintenance and improvements, there’s a versioning scheme in place.
 Release notes for each new version are maintained at the [book blog](https://survivejs.com/blog/).
 You can also use GitHub _compare_ tool for this purpose.
 Example:

 ```
 https://github.com/survivejs/maintenance-book/compare/v0.9.0...v0.9.6